 Dharma was a little delayed in opening this year due to a relocation issue.
 When they are officially open, they’ll be the only other dispensary with a start-up to earn license.
 The Dharma district covers the southwestern part of Virginia, including Covington, Salem, Lynchburg, Danville, Martinsville, and Radford, also known as area 3.
 Considered a mom and pop operation, Dharma is led by a pharmacist from Abingdon who also runs his own pharmacy.

 Green Leaf hails from Maryland and was lucky enough to secure a grow license in VA.
 They operate out of area 4, which covers Richmond and surrounding counties.
 The dispensary itself is located in Manchester in the South Richmond borough.
 In recent months, the company has raised over $20 million dollars to expand their company into both Ohio and Pennsylvania.

 Get Your Virginia Medical Marijuana Card

 Now that weed is legal in Virginia for medicinal use it is the perfect time to check out these great dispensaries, so get your card today and start shopping.
+Cannabis delivery services are available across Virginia for registered medical marijuana patients.
 But if you want to try some amazing delivery services or smoke shops in DC you can find their menu and exclusive deals on our site.